jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

     <td>The feature class from which ArcGIS Online will create the buffers.</td>
   </tr>
   <tr>
-    <td align="center">Buffer Size</td>
+    <td align="center">Buffer Setting</td>
-    <td>The distance that will be used to measure the space in between the features in the input layer the outer edge of each buffer.</td>
+    <td>These settings identify distance that will be used to measure the space in between the features in the input layer the outer edge of each buffer.
+Distance can be defined as a value entered by the user or as the value present in a field in the input layer's attribute table.</td>
   </tr>
   <tr>
     <td align="center">Result Layer Name</td>